Skip to main content

 Solid filed after other BaaS disruptions and regulatory actions that affected sponsor banks and fintech partnerships.

-The Synapse Collapse.
+The Synapse failure.

 A significant industry event preceding Solid's filing was the bankruptcy of Synapse in April 2024, approximately one year before Solid filed.
-Synapse, backed by Andreessen Horowitz (a16z) and established in 2014 as one of the first BaaS providers, collapsed with an $85 million shortfall in customer funds and nearly $160 million in deposits frozen.
+Synapse, backed by Andreessen Horowitz (a16z) and established in 2014 as one of the first BaaS providers, failed with an $85 million shortfall in customer funds and nearly $160 million in deposits frozen.
 As many as 100 fintechs and 10 million end customers were potentially impacted by the failure.
 Reporting noted confusion around deposit insurance coverage, which protects bank depositors but does not cover losses when a BaaS intermediary fails.
 Affected companies included Yotta and Juno, while Mainvest, a fintech lender to restaurant businesses, shut down as a result of the Synapse failure.
-The collapse triggered disputes between Synapse and key partner banks, with Evolve Bank demanding $50 million in reserves and withholding payments.
-Mercury, one of Synapse's largest fintech clients, abruptly pulled its deposits.
+The failure triggered disputes between Synapse and key partner banks, with Evolve Bank demanding $50 million in reserves and withholding payments.
+Mercury, one of Synapse's largest fintech clients, pulled its deposits.

 Regulatory Tightening.